litestar-org/litestar/docs/usage/17-exceptions.md

 For missing extra dependencies, Starlite will raise either `MissingDependencyException`.
 For example, if you try to use the `SQLAlchemyPLugin` without having SQLAlchemy installed, this will be raised when you start the application.

-For other configuration issues, Starlite will raise `ImproperlyConfiguredException` with a message explaining the issue.
+For other configuration issues, Starlite will raise [`ImproperlyConfiguredException`][starlite.exceptions.ImproperlyConfiguredException] with a message explaining the issue.

 ## Application Exceptions